-Each of the physical counters are incremented when a turnstile allows the entry of a person through an access point.
+Each of the physical counters are incremented or decremented by the detection of a vehicle passing through an access point.
 It may be necessary on occasions to manually alter the value of the physical counter.

 Selecting the 'Counters' tab allows you to view all of the physical and virtual counters in list form.
 This view also provides a number of counter and alarm controls.